RELOCATING TO WINNIPEG

 Pick up your rental car, check-in at your hotel, and then jump right back in the car.
 Plan to spend the evening checking out a few of the areas that are tops on your list.
 Ask your realtor to recommend a great local spot for dinner in one of the areas you’re focussed on, maybe grab dessert somewhere else, and enjoy.
 Even though you have a big task at hand, it can still be a fun process!

 Also remember to keep all of your receipts.
 Depending on your relocation package, there’s a very good chance that you’ll be reimbursed for most or all of your expenses on your trip, but only if you have receipts.
-If you aren’t on a relocation package, or your package doesn’t cover everything you spend, talk to your accountant about whether you can claim the excess costs on your taxes.
+If you aren’t on a relocation package, or your package doesn’t cover everything you spend, talk to your accountant about whether you can claim the moving costs on your taxes.

 Step 7: Get to Work